 The sliding scale?
 How much should I pay?

-You know your finances better than we do.
 We do not ask any income-related questions; you choose what you can pay, between $20 and $50 per session.
-You can pay different amounts each time, if you want.
+You can pay different amounts each time if you choose to.

 Can I use my HSA/flex spending account?